HarryMaher/dumbphone/README.md

 ## Why: ##
 - Smartphones = soma/opium.
 (I recently kicked the habit...)
   - Current apps designed to catch & keep our attention--distracting us from real, important things
-  - This is an attempt at designing a program to that performs useful smartphone functions but won't addict users
+  - Too much screen time bad for mental health, memory, happiness
-    - Has no "social" media, email, news, dating apps, or games.
+  - I made an attempt at designing a program to that performs some useful ("smart") functions but won't addict users

-###Instructions ###
+### Instructions ###

 Clone this repo:
 ```